 In order to carry out the purposes of this chapter, all of the lands within the Airport Influence Area (AIA) of the Watsonville Municipal Airport and within the following six Airport Safety (AS) Zones, as delineated on Figures 2-21 (AIA) and 2-22 (Safety Zones) of the Santa Cruz County General Plan and on the County's Geographic Information System (GIS) land use maps are incorporated into the Airport Combining Zone District.
 Within each safety zone density standards for residential uses and intensity standards for non-residential uses are established.
 The CDOA Handbook provides the method for calculating population density for an individual residential project and intensity for an individual non-residential project.
-Usage intensities and densities shall be based upon the most stringent density or intensity limitation of a site or building as described in the Handbook, and shall not exceed the most stringent density or intensity limitation for the AS Zones.
+Usage intensities and densities shall be based upon the most stringent density or intensity limitation for the AS Zones.
 Nonresidential intensity criteria include averages over an entire site and for any single acre.
 The acceptable number of people in a given area shall be equal for outdoor and indoor uses.
 Terms used in the following charts shall be as defined in the CDOA Handbook and this chapter.